mamoo81/pay/android/docker/README.md

 The resulting image, without caching, is some 4.5GB.
 You will need maybe double that during the build.
-If you turn on caching then the downloads will go down, but the image size will go up to some 7GB.
+If you need to do the build of the image repeatedly you might want to turn on caching, then the downloads will go down, but the image size will go up to some 7GB.

 # User-ID